EmilyFotopoulou/Geomaps_pie.py/README.md

 **`--legend_fontsize`**  : a numerical value setting the font size of the legend box.
 Note, the title of the legend will always be 5 points larger than the rest of the legend box.

 **`--legend_bbox_to_anchor`**  : a set of four numerical values that set the coordinates for position of legend box.
-Default = 0.005 0.6 0 0.
+Default: 0.005 0.6 0 0.
 Follows the same structure as Matplotlib's legend function bbox_to_anchor where tuple is (x, y, width, height).

 ```
 The bbox_to_anchor parameter in Matplotlib’s legend function allows you to specify the location of the legend relative to the bounding box of the axes or figure.
 This parameter takes a tuple of the form (x, y, width, height), where: